 Ready to Break Some New Year’s Resolutions?

 We all know how the routine goes.
 It’s January.
 You gear up to create an overhaul on your life.
 So, you make a list of your best New Year’s Resolutions.
 Maybe you want to lose weight or start a retirement fund.
 Perhaps you want to save up to take a trip with the whole family.
-Or maybe you want to create some memories by holding a grandma camp.
+Or maybe you want to create some memories by holding a grandma camp – that’s my favorite.
 Or maybe you just want to have a better relationship with your adult children or long-distance grandchildren.

 Okay then. . .let’s get to it!
 Create that list of New Year’s resolutions. . .
 Brand new year!
 Brand new you!